Haervwe/Haervwe/README.md

 - 👋 Hi, I’m Juanjo Soliz, a self taught programmer from Argentina
+- Currently working as a Data Scientist at PwC
 - 👀 I’m interested in AI, overcloking, general computer science, gaming , music, arts, big star wars and  LOTR fan
 - 🌱 I’m currently building Open-WebUI tools and funtions for LLMs